Charrería: Charro

-The word charro, was originally used to identify the natives of Salamanca, in Spain, in a place known as campo charro.
-In Mexico, the term became synonymous with horse rider.
+The word charro was originally used in the 18th century, as a derogatory term for country people, meaning rough, rustic, coarse, unsophisticated, gaudy and in bad taste; synonymous with the English terms yokel, bumpkin, or redneck.
+The word eventually evolved separately in both Spain and Mexico, to mean different things.
+In Spain it became a demonym or term to identify the natives of Salamanca, in a place known as campo charro.
+In Mexico, the term became the name of the people of the countryside, specifically the horse mounted people, also known as Rancheros, who performed all their duties in the Mexican haciendas, on horseback.
+In the rest of the Spanish speaking world, the word retained its original derogatory connotation.

 Although in modern times, the only people that are technically a charro are men who practice charreria, the look of this figure has expanded to music and film.
 Mariachi bands very often sport a Gran Gala charro-esc outfit, since mariachi music has become synonymous with the charreada, but these musicians do not classify as technical charros and the outfits they wear are for look rather than practicality.

 Escaramuza charra

 The women who practice this sport are called charras, since the term escaramuza is used to name the set of ladies that make up the sports team, and it is not the correct term to refer to a charra in the singular.

 The female part of charreria, the escaramuza charra, is said to originate from the Altos de Jalisco.
 Specifically, from Tepatitlán de Morelos.
 Their clothing is adelita styled china poblana outfits which originate from the state of Puebla and they do tricks with the horse, accompanied by an artistic touch, with samples such as la coladera, combinado, la escalera and la flor.

 Although within the National Association of Charros, the escaramuza charra is said to be created by Mr. Everardo Camacho and instructor Luis Ortega in 1953, which was made up of young girls and boys who were between five and nine years old.
 This first escaramuza was made up of siblings Guadalupe, Antonio and José Camacho, as well as Luis, Arturo and María Eugenia Ruiz Loredo.
 As it was something innovative at that time.
 It was very successful, since in that presentation the children demonstrated their skill when riding in the charro style and the education of their horses.

 An escaramuza charra is made up of eight members and its presentation consists of 12 exercises which are at high speed and consist of making crosses and turns, which demonstrates the skill that the ladies have to ride and the good rein of their horses.
 Dresses can vary in color in pairs, quartets, or individual.

 The training of the escaramuza charra is very intense, since they must be able to control their horses with great skill, since their evolutions require perfect coordination between all the members of the same team.